hearbenchmark/hear-eval-kit/README.md

 is in a different location or named something different you can use the option `--tasks-dir`.

 By default embeddings will be computed in a folder named `embeddings` in the current working directory.
 To generate in a different location use the option `--embeddings-dir`.
 ```
 python3 -m heareval.embeddings.runner hearbaseline --model ./naive_baseline.pt \
     --tasks-dir /path/to/tasks
     --embeddings-dir /path/to/embeddings
 ```

-### Downstream Evalution
+### Downstream Evaluation

-For evalution of each task, a shallow model will be trained on the embeddings followed by task specific evaluations.
+For evaluation of each task, a shallow model will be trained on the embeddings followed by task specific evaluations.
 The names of the scoring functions used for these task specific evalutions can be found in the `task_metadata.json` inside every task directory.

 1) Train the shallow model and generate the test set predictions for each task
 ```